corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

 This mod overwrites the `bureaucrat` job in order to add amenities to their output under Civic: Byzantine Bureaucracy.
 The Administrative Complex building (`building_bureaucratic_3`) and Administrative Arcology district (`district_arcology_administrative`) are also overridden to add the new Magistrate job for empires with Civic: Byzantine Bureaucracy.
 All other functionality is implemented through custom events and new game objects (a job and deposit).
+This mod has built-in compatibility with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.